changwoolee/changwoolee.github.io/_pages/home.md

 ## Bio

 Hi, I am Changwoo Lee.
-I will join Professor [Hun-Seok Kim](https://kim.engin.umich.edu/)'s lab in Fall 2020, as a first year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan](http://umich.edu/).
+I'm a first year Ph.D. student in the Electrical and Computer Engineering department at the [University of Michigan](http://umich.edu/).
+My research interests are Machine Learning and Signal Processing.